Time and

 yet fully applicable for the hand or fine movements of the forearm.

-Example 1: Wasted time and back
+Example 1: Wasted time

 strain